Seitk/InfiniteScrollPicker/README.md

 setHeightOffset - give offset to the scrolling items.
 It calculates from bottom to top.

+Item selection callback
+I was decided to make a delegate for this control but I need to subscribe to UIScrollViewDelegate in the picker view.
+So it is not allowed to have another delegate.
+At the result, it perform a selector when item snapped.
+You should implement the method in the view controller.
+It gives you an UIImage then you could calculate the selected index from the image array you passed in.
+\- (void)infiniteScrollPicker:(InfiniteScrollPicker *)infiniteScrollPicker didSelectAtImage:(UIImage *)image

 Example

 InfiniteScrollPicker *isp = [[InfiniteScrollPicker alloc] initWithFrame:CGRectMake(0, 0, 320, 100)];